Nine News Queensland

-Nine News Queensland is the flagship state-based news bulletin of the Nine Network in Brisbane.
-It is screened across Queensland on weeknights, while on weekends it is also screened on a half-hour delay in the Northern Territory.
-Like all Nine News bulletins, the Queensland bulletin runs for one hour, from 6PM every day.
+Nine News Queensland is the flagship state-based news bulletin of the Nine Network in Brisbane, Australia.
+Like all Nine News bulletins, the Queensland bulletin runs for one hour nightly at 6:00pm.
+The bulletin also airs, albeit on a half-hour delay, in the Northern Territory.
 It comprises local, national and international news, as well as sport, weather and finance.

-Unlike the other four metropolitan bulletins, this local edition of Nine News is addressed on-air by its state rather than its city.
+Unlike the other four metropolitan bulletins, this local edition of Nine News is addressed on-air by its state, rather than its city.

 Simulcast

-The 6pm bulletin is simulcast in Brisbane on commercial radio station River 94.9, across regional Queensland on the WIN Network as well as through Nine Darwin (on weekends only) and throughout remote eastern and central Australia on Imparja Television.
+The 6pm bulletin is simulcast in Brisbane on commercial radio station River 94.9, across regional Queensland on the WIN Network as well as through NTD in Darwin and throughout remote eastern and central Australia on Imparja Television.

 History

-Bruce Paige and Heather Foord co-anchored the 6pm bulletin from 1995 until 2001, when Foord joined Mike London as a weekend presenter and Jillian Whiting replaced her on weeknights.
+Bruce Paige and Heather Foord co-anchored the 6:00pm bulletin from 1995 until 2001, when Foord joined Mike London as a weekend presenter and Jillian Whiting replaced her on weeknights.
 London resigned in June 2003 after allegations emerged that he had organised a female friend to complain about the presentation of weeknight presenter Bruce Paige.
 Foord and Whiting swapped positions in 2004 with Melissa Downes taking over as weekend presenter in 2006.

 Foord resigned as weeknight presenter on 5 December 2008 and was replaced by Melissa Downes on weeknights with Eva Milic and former ABC news presenter Andrew Lofthouse fronting weekend bulletins.
 A year later, Bruce Paige stepped down from the weeknight chair (he was replaced by Lofthouse) and Heather Foord returned to present weekend bulletins solo for two years.
 Paige returned to full-time newsreading in January 2012, fronting Nine Gold Coast News solo until he was paired with Wendy Kingston in July 2016.

 In February 2018, in a minor network reshuffle, Alison Ariotti stepped down from the Weekend role.
 Darren Curtis anchored the bulletin before he was replaced by then-Nine News Regional Queensland presenter Jonathan Uptin.

 In January 2023, long-serving sports presenter Wally Lewis resigned from the role, citing health concerns.
 He was replaced by Jonathan Uptin, who formerly presented the weekend news between 2018 and 2022.
 His position was subsequently taken over by Mia Glover.

+In January 2025, Lofthouse announced that he would step down from presenting the bulletin, with immediate effect.

+In May 2025, Nine announced that Joel Dry would return to the network, succeeding Andrew Lofthouse and joining Melissa Downes as co-presenter starting in August.